DevExpress-Examples/winforms-grid-auto-add-new-row-after-editing-last-cell/Readme.md

 # WinForms Data Grid - Add a new row when pressing Enter or Tab in the last cell

-This example shows how to automatically add a new row when the user finishes editing the last data cell.
+This example shows how to automatically add a new row when a user finishes editing the last data cell.

 ## Files to Review